 Dogs symbolize companionship.
 Their loyalty, friendship, and love are all things we seek in life, which is why so many of us have dogs.

-However, for anyone out there who has even patted a puppy before, you probably know that isn’t an easy job to own a canine, and sometimes it can feel more like a full-time job.
+However, for anyone out there who has even patted a puppy before, you probably know that it isn’t an easy job to own a canine, and sometimes it can feel more like a full-time job.

 Feeding, grooming, watching, playing are all activities that will soak up any spare time in your day, and will leave you exhausted.